 Uji Bridge.

-Right next to the bridge, there is a statue of Murasaki Shikibu, a female court writer of the Heian period in Japan, author of humanity's first modern novel: "The Tale of Genji".
+Right next to the bridge, there is a statue of Murasaki Shikibu , a female court writer of the Heian period in Japan, author of the world's first modern novel: "The Tale of Genji".

 statue-of-Murasaki-Shikibu